MAKE A DIFFERENCE IN SOMEONE'S LIFE - BECOME A TUTOR

 Pass background check

-Tutors help students improve their reading and writing skills
+Tutors help students improve their reading and comprehension skills

 Tutoring sessions occur a minimum of one hour per week

 Tutoring sessions must be held in a public place such as a library

 Tutors report student progression via monthly tutor logs